Thanksgiving Place Setting Ideas for Your Table

 Inspired Place Settings

 It looks like Lindsey used a dark tablecloth, but I decided to use a neutral placemat in a woven texture.
-We use these placemats a few times a week because they are so easy to clean up for everyday dining.
+We use these placemats often because they are so easy to clean up for everyday dining.

 Then I switched to the wood napkin ring that I also made for last month’s DIY Challenge and rearranged the placement of the wheat, silverware and napkin.